 Ever heard of lightning’s stranger cousins—red sprites, blue jets, elves, trolls, and gnomes?
 No, these brilliant lights are not fairy tales; they are a colorful community of lightning flashes that occur high above thunderstorm clouds.
 Find out what causes this phenomonon and how to see a lightning sprite!

 For over a century, these flashes of lightning that shot up from storm clouds, like stories of rains of toads, were dismissed as fiction.
 Sporadic visual reports of sprites go back at least to 1886.
 Even when respectable pilots or scientists (including CTR Wilson, a Nobel Prize winning physicist) described them, the scientific community ignored the events.
 Then, in 1989, something awkward happened.
-University of Minnesota scientists actually caught the so-called “sprites” on film; since then, they’ve been subsequently been captured in photographs and video recordings many thousands of times
+The scientists from the University of Minnesota actually caught the so-called “sprites” on film; since then, they’ve been subsequently been captured in photographs and video recordings many thousands of times

 Since then, scientists have been studying not just the lightning that crashes down from thunderstorms, but also these colorful flashes that stream up towards space.
 Electricity soars up to the electrically charged ionosphere, just as it plunges down towards the earth.

-Image: Red Sprites over the English Channel, 2017.
+Image: Red Sprites (column sprites)over the English Channel, 2017.
 APOD/NASA.

 So, if you look high in the sky, well above over the thunderstorms, what can you see?

-- Sprites—The most common TLE is a flash of red light directly above large thunderstorms.
+Sprites—The most common TLE is a luminous reddish-orange flash directly above large thunderstorms.
 Sprites flash a fraction of a second after strong lightning strokes, soaring up almost 60 miles high.
 They often occur in clusters above the troposphere and most frequently seen in the Midwest.

 Image: Look over the top of thunderstorms to see sprites and other flashes.
 NASA.